frc-team7587/Marquee-1/Client/src/main/java/org/metuchenmomentum/marquee/README.md

 that does absolutely nothing, which is used when a connection to a marquee cannot be found.
 It allows application code to send messages to a marquee when no physical connection exists.

-It is strongly recommended that you not set an unsused field value so as to maximize bacward compatility.

 ## Commands